jclaxton/workflow/README.md

 ## Overview

-In this exercise, you will build pages for the "workflow" section of our application.
-Workflow serves a similar purpose to ticketing systems like Jira, but it's fully integrated with our broader application.
+In this exercise, you will build pages for the "workflow" application.
+Workflow serves a similar purpose to ticketing systems like Jira, but it's fully integrated with a broader application.
 So tools used to work on a given ticket can be accessed on the same pages used to track them.

 Workflow tracks multistep, collaborative processes.
 At each step in the process, the item is assigned to a specific person.
 The assignee can use other tools within the application to work on that item and push it onto the next step.
-This example
+This example uses timesheet tracking: employees record and submit their timesheets, which then need to be reviewed by their supervisor.
+The focus of this exercise is to build two (mostly static) pages that display a set of tickets in different ways.

 ## Functional Requirements

 The screenshots below show two different views (created in Figma) of the same data.
 Please recreate these pages as close to pixel-perfect as possible.
 You do not need to implement every interactive control shown, just those specified below.
-Data for these pages will be provided.
+Data for these pages is provided in the repo.

 ### Page 1 - Card View

-Each card represents an item, they are sorted into columns according to the current required action.
+Each card represents an item, they are sorted into columns according to the current step.
 - Implement dropdowns at the top of the page to filter and sort the cards.
   - Filter options can be sourced from the data.
   - 'Sort by' should include "Most Urgent," "Least Urgent," and "Assignee."
 (Assignee is alphabetical.)